 You can apply for a change of school up to eight school weeks in advance of a school place being required (twelve weeks for service families).
 Applications outside of these timescales will not be processed and you will not be able to apply online.

 Applications will, as far as possible, be processed within twenty school days.
 However, at busy times of the year, in particular in the summer term, your application may take longer to process.
+The twenty school days does not include the school holidays.
 Parents/carers should consider this and submit an application as early as possible – up to eight school weeks in advance (twelve in the case of Service Families).